IntelMaxC/hello-world/README.md

 * unzip the archive as you want
 * the content of unzipped archive, where you can find jfind.sh or jfind.bat, is your JFIND_HOME directory
-* set JFIND_HOME as environment variable to point at root folder unzipped
+* set JFIND_HOME as environment variable to point unzipped folder root
-* add JFIND_HOME to environment path
+* add JFIND_HOME to system environment paths

 ### Runtime version

 * Requires JDK 14+ already installed
-* To execute type `java - jar jfind-0.1.jar [OPTIONS...]`
+* To execute type `java -jar jfind-0.1.jar [OPTIONS...]`

 ## Command line arguments